lanastasov/hint/hint.md

 - "The market place is not the arena for scared money", agreed another.

 - "None of my ancestors had any experience with computers for thousands of years.
 (2015)"

+- "You don't have to do exceptional things at all.
+Just do ordinary things exceptionally well.
+That's The Art of Exceptional Living." - Jim Rohn,